polyseam/cndi/README.md

 it on your own infrastructure - just as easily as you can sign up for a cloud-based Platform as a Service.

-If you'd like to experiment with CNDI Templates in the browser, you can use [cndi.dev/configurator](https://cndi.dev/configurator) to get started before installing the `cndi` CLI.
+If you'd like to experiment with CNDI Templates in the browser, you can use our [cndi.dev/configurator](https://cndi.dev/configurator) app to get started before installing the `cndi` CLI.

-Visit [cndi.dev/templates](https://cndi.dev/templates) for a full list of Templates, all available on [aws](https://aws.com), [gcp](https://cloud.google.com), and [azure](https://azure.microsoft.com).
+Visit [cndi.dev/templates](https://cndi.dev/templates) for a full list of verified Templates, all available on [aws](https://aws.com), [gcp](https://cloud.google.com), and [azure](https://azure.microsoft.com).

 Once you've found what you're looking for launch the interactive CLI and select